nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 ## Setting up AWS S3 credentials

 Accessing data from NASA's Earthdata Cloud, regardless of the tool, requires authentication.
-The `earthaccess` package works behind-the-cences to use the Earthdata Login credentials you provide to generate temporary AWS credentials for direct access to the Earthdata Cloud.
+The `earthaccess` package works behind-the-scenes using the Earthdata Login credentials you provide to generate temporary AWS credentials for direct access to the Earthdata Cloud.

 ```{code-cell} ipython3
 earthaccess.login(persist=True)